Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 What’s the Right Life Insurance Plan for You?

 Temporary (term) life insurance.
 Term life insurance is a life policy at its simplest.
-Pay a monthly premium for the length of your policy term, and your family can have some financial protection for a set period of time.*
+Pay the premium for the length of your policy term, and your family can have some financial protection for a set period of time.

 Permanent (perm) life insurance.
 These policies typically offer lifelong protection.
 Unlike term insurance, permanent life insurance policies gain cash value and allow you to take loans from them.*